Evolutionary dynamics of any multiplayer game on regular graphs

 Here, we conclude the general condition for linear multiplayer games, that pairwise comparison in a structured population has no effect on evolution compared to well-mixed populations.
 This is to let the terms other than $x_i(\Bar{\pi}_i-\Bar{\pi})$ equal zero in Eq.~(\ref{sieq_linear_PC}), that is,

 for $i=1,2,\dots,n$.
-Once Eq.~(\ref{sieq_condition_PCnoeffect}) is satisfied, we have $\dot{x}_i\sim x_i(\Bar{\pi}_i-\Bar{\pi})$ and pairwise comparison in structured populations makes no difference compared to the well-mixed population.
+Once Eq.~(\ref{sieq_condition_PCnoeffect}) is satisfied, we have $\dot{x}_i\propto x_i(\Bar{\pi}_i-\Bar{\pi})$ and pairwise comparison in structured populations makes no difference compared to the well-mixed population.
 We can see that the condition is only dependent of $\mathbf{b}$ but independent of $\mathbf{c}$.
 For 2-strategy linear multiplayer games, the condition reduces to $b_{11}-b_{12}-b_{21}+b_{22}=0$, which is accidentally the case of the public goods game.

-Using the judgement of Eq.~(\ref{sieq_condition_PCnoeffect}), we know that the public goods game is not the only multiplayer game where the PC rule plays no role.
+Using the judgment of Eq.~(\ref{sieq_condition_PCnoeffect}), we know that the public goods game is not the only multiplayer game where the PC rule plays no role.
 The multi-stage public goods game, which is a 4-strategy system~\cite{szolnoki2022tactical}, is also an example equivalent in structured and well-mixed populations under weak selection and the PC rule, which we will show in Supplementary Note~\ref{sec_multipgg}.

 One may say that using other update rules, such as death-birth, can avoid the accidental equivalence between structured and well-mixed populations under weak selection and can make new findings.
 However, we would like to stress an advantage of the equivalence under pairwise comparison.
 We have known that the traditional public goods game with the PC rule generates the same results as in the well-mixed population.
 That is to say, we can avoid blurring the effect of structured populations on the traditional 2-strategy model when we introduce a third strategy.
 When introducing the third strategy to the traditional public goods game and studying the coevolutionary games of more than two strategies, we can compare the structured and well-mixed populations to obtain the difference created by the additional strategies only.
 This cannot be realized by the death-birth rule.
 In other words, the PC rule focuses on the independent role of additional strategies in structured populations, while the death-birth rule would mix the effect of the traditional two strategies in structured populations, reducing the scientific validity of the conclusions on the additional strategies.